Splunk Inc. was incorporated in 2003. The company currently has its headquarters in San Francisco.

 The company was founded in 1911 by Charles Ranlett Flint.

-For a company that is over a century old, IBM has had to adjust and suit different technological trends over the years.
+For a company over a century old, IBM has had to adjust and suit different technological trends over the years.

 At the moment, IBM is migrating from being an infrastructure provider to focusing more on cloud computing and data-driven solutions.